Swapnil-CS/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game

-### Its a simple rock paper scissor game implementation using Python.
+### Its a simple rock paper scissors game implementation using Python.
 ### In this game you play against the computer
 ### You can specify any number of round(s) you want to play
 ### The one having more number of winning round(s) wins the game